yandex-cloud/docs/en/_tutorials/rds.md

 The password must meet the [complexity requirements]({{ ms.docs }}/windows/security/threat-protection/security-policy-settings/password-must-meet-complexity-requirements#справочные-материалы).

-Read more about the best practices for securing Active Directory on the [official website]({{ ms.docs }}/windows-server/identity/ad-ds/plan/security-best-practices/best-practices-for-securing-active-directory).
+Learn more about security best practices for Active Directory on the [official website]({{ ms.docs }}/windows-server/identity/ad-ds/plan/security-best-practices/best-practices-for-securing-active-directory).

 ## Create a VM for Windows Server with Remote Desktop Services {#add-vm}